-Incoming donations and sponsor support for Face of America primarily covers the event costs.
-This includes costs such as permitting, meals, rider jerseys, SAG wagons, rest stops, etc. If there are funds remaining following paying of all ride expenses, these are applied to upcoming inclusive World T.E.A.M. events across the country.
+Incoming donations and sponsor support for Face of America primarily covers the program costs.
+This includes costs such as permitting, meals, rider jerseys, SAG vans, rest stops, etc. If there are funds remaining following paying of all program expenses, these are applied to upcoming inclusive World T.E.A.M. programs across the country.

 World T.E.A.M. is a federally-recognized 501(c)3 not-for-profit entity based in Holbrook, New York and incorporated in North Carolina.
-Detailed financial information about the organization, including IRS Form 990s for most years dating back to 1994, complete financial statements from 2010-2016, and annual reviews can be found on our organization’s financial page.
-Since we are a small organization with only a few staff members, in 2017, about 89 cents of every incoming dollar went directly toward supporting our sporting events and our participating athletes.
+Detailed financial information about the organization, including IRS Form 990s for most years dating back to 1994, and annual reviews can be found on our organization’s financial page.
+Since we are a small organization with only a few staff members, in 2017, about 89 cents of every incoming dollar went directly toward supporting our sporting programs and our participating athletes.

 Face of America 2019

 4250 Veterans Memorial Hwy, Ste 420E